Dinekin/DiscordBot/README.md

 # Discord Reaction Roles Bot with Nginx

-This repository contains a Discord bot with a web dashboard, containerized with Docker and served through Nginx as a reverse proxy.
+This repository contains a Discord bot with a web dashboard, served through Nginx as a reverse proxy.

 ## Architecture